- If you can't upgrade to the new OS from the updates, don't hesitate to install Windows 11 without using the assistant.

 - This way, you will also have a hard copy that will help you restore your operating system if something goes wrong.

-Windows 11 was released to the general public, but the rollout is going to stretch until the middle of the next year.
+Windows 11 was released to the general public, but the rollout will stretch until the middle of the next year.

 So, even if you have received the message that your PC is ready for Windows 11, you don’t know yet when you will have the go message to make it happen.